storj/storj/docs/blueprints/referral-manager-v1.md

 2. How do we deal with authentication/permission between the referral manager and satellites?
      - We only want the referral manager to be able to use the new endpoints on the satellite.
 How do we do this?
 3. How do we deal with authentication/permission between the referral mangaer cli and the referral manager server?
+4. Where should the user interface on the satellite GUI be?